Guta-12/ETS0594-15/python/README.md

 -Good for formatting sentences to start with a capital letter.
 # str.swapcase()
 is a string method that returns a new string with all uppercase letters converted to lowercase and all lowercase letters converted to uppercase.
+# str.find()
+Returns the lowest index where the substring sub is found within the string.
+If sub is not found, it returns -1 (instead of raising an error). start and end are optional arguments specifying the search range.
+The index where the search should begin (default is 0).
+# str.index()
+The .index() method is similar to .find(), but with one key difference:
+Instead of returning -1 when a substring is not found, it raises a ValueError exception.